Forsberg, Lindelof headline Sweden's World Cup squad

 Ken Sema, who scored against Arsenal in Ostersunds' famous 2-1 win at the Emirates Stadium in the Europa League in February, has been left out.

-Sweden begin their campaign in Russia against South Korea in Nizhny Novgorod on June 18, before taking on Germany and Mexico.
+Sweden begins its campaign in Russia against South Korea in Nizhny Novgorod on 19 June (NZST), before taking on Germany and Mexico.

 Sweden's final 23-man World Cup squad: